- New York

 It has lost some of its allure, but San Francisco is the most beautiful city in America.
 The city by the bay is scenic and welcoming, with major landmarks and cultural attractions.
 There are the gorgeous Victorian homes, parks and stretches of sand, and picture-postcard views, always with the monumental Golden Gate Bridge somewhere nearby as a backdrop.
 This is usually the American city that's hardest to leave.

-The city everyone dreams of isn't a city of angels and is no heaven, but it is a destination to see to be believed.
+The city everyone dreams of isn't a city of angels and is no heaven, but it's a destination that needs to be seen to be believed.
 The lives of the rich and famous really are as ostentatious as stereotyped, proven on tours of celebrity homes and celebrity life that are among the city's most popular activities.
 L.A. really is a city made up of several cities, and visitors have different experiences depending on whether they find themselves in Hollywood, Venice Beach, Santa Monica or Beverly Hills, but it is always a dazzling experience to remember.

 This city is a tribute to the American spirit, although aesthetically it's more European than American.
 Instead of skyscrapers, it's made up of low-rise buildings, mostly in a majestic neo-classical style.
 It's a museum city full of monuments and memorials that attract both Americans and foreigners, and is now better than ever with a food scene that becomes more appetizing every year.